 A slightly different post today.
 I recently read a young adult novel entitled All The Bright Places by Jennifer Niven and although not aimed at my age group, it made an impact and I thought I would take a slightly older perspective.
+I feel I should highlight that this book, and therefore this review, discusses topics of suicide and severe depression.
+Please put your own safety first before reading.

 All The Bright Places centres around themes of depression and suicide, something which is poignant and confronting for a teenage fiction novel but something that I believe is important to be highlighted.
 This is the summary from GoodReads: